BattleBots: Comedy Central seasons (2000–2002)

-Between August 21 and 26, 2009 a BattleBots-branded event was held and filmed in California.
-Three competitions were held: The High School Championship, Collegiate Championship and Pro Championship.
-Competitors included a mix of Comedy Central stars and newcomers who would return to the reboot.
-CBS sport originally agreed to air the Collegiate Championship before dropping out due to lack of commercial interest.
-A deal with Fox was later signed before also falling apart for unknown reasons.
-The pilot episode of the Collegiate Championship was released onto the official BattleBots YouTube Channel on the 17th of September 2010.

-ABC/Discovery Channel revival (2015–present)
+ABC/Discovery Channel revival (2015–2023)

 In December 2014, ABC announced that it had picked up a six-episode revival of BattleBots, produced by Whalerock Industries, to premiere in June 2015.
 Roski and Munson served as executive producers, joined by Lloyd Braun.
 The 2015 revival drew an average viewership of 5.4 million in its Sunday-night timeslot, with a 1.9 share in the 18-49 demographic.
 In November 2015, ABC announced that it had renewed the BattleBots revival for the seventh overall season of the series.
 The 2016 competition expanded to a 56-team field.

 After ABC declined to renew the revival for a subsequent season, the series was picked up by Discovery Channel and sister network Science.
 In April 2018, the networks announced that a new season would premiere that year: May 11 on Discovery and May 16 on Science Channel.
 The announcement reported that among the returning bots would be favorites Tombstone, Minotaur, Chomp, Witch Doctor, Bronco, Bombshell, Bite Force, and Yeti.
 Chris Rose and Kenny Florian return to call the action, provide background information about the bots and teams, and offer commentary.
 Jessica Chobot served again as the sideline reporter.
 Faruq Tauheed returned as the ring announcer.

 BattleBots returned for another season on June 5, 2019, on Discovery and Science Channel.
 Chris Rose and Kenny Florian returned as hosts with a new sideline reporter, Jenny Taft, interviewing all of the BattleBots competitors in the workshop.
 The COVID-19 pandemic delayed the tenth-season premiere on Discovery, planned for May 2020.
 Filming finally occurred October 10–21 for the season 10 premiere on December 3, 2020.
 An eleventh season ran from January 6 to April 7, 2022, establishing a permanent base for production at Caesars Entertainment Studios in Las Vegas.
 A twelfth season—marketed as "World Championship VII"—ran from January 5 to May 25, 2023.